bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 ## Caught in the Crossfire

 Before any of the recruits could react, the air filled with laser blasts.
 Bystanders screamed and began to flee in terror or dive for cover.
 Kreel froze, paralyzed with fear, and then a laser beam struck him in the neck, and the dwarf fell to the deck and didn't move.
-Taking notice of Tarea, one of the thugs to the right of the recruits fired and struck her in the shoulder with his laser pistol.
+Taking notice of Taraea, one of the thugs to the right of the recruits fired and struck her in the shoulder with his laser pistol.
 Infuriated Taraea summoned her solar armor as she drew her longsword and moved to cover.
 One of the thugs further ahead was severely wounded and caught on fire from a laser blast.

 Recovering from their initial shock, the rest of the recruits sprung into action.
 Redacted dashed to cover, drawing her pistol and assessing the situation.
 Gereon recognized the thugs on the team's right side as Level-21 Crew gang members.
 Puzzled because this area was not their turf and the Level-21 Crew was not known for being particularly violent, he made a snap assessment that the other thugs must be something worse.
 Plus they had already fired on his teammates.
 Moving to cover, he shouted inspiration to his new teammates to focus on the thug that had shot Taraea.
 Nevos-4 was more than willing to comply.
 Moving to cover, he shouldered his autocannon and returned fire, hitting the thug in the leg.
 Taraea dashed toward the thug, taking cover at the abandoned vehicle.
 Disturbed by the wanton violence and concerned for Durovar's condition, Cyscokt started scrambling towards the fallen dwarf.